DNP1: A Spatial Plan for the Parish

 Policy DNP1: A Spatial Plan for the Parish

 Inappropriate development will not be supported within the Metropolitan Green Belt and the High Weald National Landscape (AONB).
 The focus for new development in the Parish of Dormansland will be on reusing brownfield land and on realising other suitable development opportunities within the defined village envelope for Dormansland, as shown on the Policies Map.
-Focusing development here will contribute to retaining Dormansland village’s status as a sustainable location and reinforce the objectives of protecting Green Belt land and conserving and enhance the High Weald National Landscape.
-Development outside the defined village envelope boundary for Dormansland village will only be supported if it accords with national and development plan policies relating to the Green Belt and the High Weald National Landscape.
+Development outside the defined village envelope boundary for Dormansland village will only be supported if it accords with all relevant national and development plan policies including those relating to the Green Belt and the High Weald National Landscape.

 The policy establishes the essential spatial principles for development across the designated Neighbourhood Area.
 In doing so, it provides a policy bridge between the vision and objectives of the Neighbourhood Plan and all its other policies.